camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

   camunda:jobPriority="${order.getPriority()}" />
 ```

-When the job is created in the context of a running process instance (such as for asynchronous continuations), the variable `execution` is implicitly defined as well as all the execution's variables by their name.
+When the job is created in the context of a running process instance (such as for asynchronous continuations), the variable `execution` is implicitly defined as well as all of the execution's variables by their name.

 Expressions allow to implement a range of other use cases:

 * *User-driven Priorities*: A priority variable can be set in a task form; this variable can be used in the expression
 * *Priority Propagation to Called Process Instances*: When starting a process instance via a call activity, the priority of the starting process instance can be propagated to the new process instance by passing in a variable.
 See [Call Activity Parameters](ref:/api-references/bpmn20/#subprocesses-call-activity-passing-variables) for details.

-In case all jobs of a process definition should receive a priority, the effort of editing every single asynchronous activity can be saved by configuring it on the `process` element:
+In case all jobs of a process definition should receive a priority, the effort of editing every single asynchronous activity can be saved by configuring the `process` element:

 ```xml
 <bpmn:process id="Process_1" isExecutable="true" camunda:jobPriority="8">